deepakraajesh/deepakraajesh/README.md

 - 👋 Hi, I’m Deepak
-- 🌱 I’m currently learning Django & System Design
+- 🧑‍💻 Implementing web apps and building automation scripts is my hobby
-- 📫 Email me at deepak@gewissen.in
+- 📫 Email me at deepakraajesh@outlook.com

 <!---
 deepakraajesh/deepakraajesh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.